 Compliance: Code of Conduct

-By adhering to the highest compliance standards, we ensure legal and ethical behaviour across the Group.
+By adhering to the highest standards, we ensure behaviour across the Group that is compliant and demonstrates integrity.

-Our Code of Conduct (the “Code”) is one in a series of documents governing the organisation and management of our company.
-It sets the framework and defines the basic legal and ethical compliance principles we adhere to globally.
+Our Code of Conduct (Code) is one of the key documents governing the management of risks and driving the culture within our company.
+It sets the framework and defines the basic compliance and integrity principles we adhere to globally.
 The Code is built on the five Swiss Re values, which guide us in making responsible decisions and achieving results using the highest ethical standards: integrity, team spirit, passion to perform, agility and client centricity.

 We regularly review and update the Code to reflect changes in regulations and principles.
-An overhauled version that includes a new layout and real-life examples to provide clearer guidance for day-to-day business situations was published in the second half of 2016.
+The Code was overhauled in 2016 to include real-life examples and clearer guidance for day-to-day business situations.
+In 2018, updates were made to the Code including an update to reflect Swiss Re’s commitment to diversity and inclusion.

 The Code is supported by detailed policies and standards that document Swiss Re’s requirements in line with applicable laws and regulations.
 It is available to our employees in eight languages: English, French, German, Italian, Japanese, Portuguese, Slovak and Spanish.